corentindautreme/corentindautreme.github.io/_posts/2025-9-5-Filling-A-Career-Gap.md

 ## I moved to another country

 The main reason I ended up with so much time on my hands was because I relocated to another country.
-To achieve that, I emptied my home, sold it, and went through some paperwork.
-That kept me busy for the first few weeks.
+The process (<span class="tooltip-toggle" aria-label="Gdje je pečat!">and the paperwork!</span>) kept me busy for the first few weeks.

 ## I rewrote the management app of a side project